 - According to the DVD commentary, Frollo apparently named his big scary black horse "Snowball".

-- I Should Have Done This Years Ago: During the climax, Frollo admits that Quasimodo's mother risked her life trying to save him, rather than abandoning him like Frollo had claimed.
-While Quasi is still reeling, Frollo says that he's going to do what he should have done "TWENTY YEARS AGO!" and tries to kill him.
+- I Should Have Done This Years Ago: During the climax, Frollo admits that Quasimodo's mother gave her life trying to save him, rather than abandoning him like Frollo had claimed.
+While Quasi is still reeling from this revelation, Frollo says that he's going to do what he should have done "TWENTY YEARS AGO!" and tries to kill him.

 Phoebus: Speaking of trouble, we should have run into some by now.